bob134552/Battlestations/TESTING.md

 ### Products/Search page

-- Clicking on the products image or name takes the user to the product's detail page.
+- Clicking on a products image or name takes the user to the products detail page.

 #### Search bar

 - If no matches the user is shown there are no results.

 <img src="README_TESTING_IMAGES/testing.png" alt="no-results">

-- If a search returns results users are shown the results.
+- If a search returns results, users are shown the results.

 <img src="README_TESTING_IMAGES/search.png" alt="results">

 #### Sort dropdown

-- Clicking on the Sort by dropdown shows options to sort the products currently displayed.
+- Clicking on the sort by dropdown shows options to sort the products currently displayed.
 - Clicking on Name(A-Z) or Name(Z-A) will sort products in ascending or descending order.
 - Clicking on Category(A-Z) or Category(Z-A) will sort products into categories in ascending or descending order.
-- Clicking on Price(low to high) or Price(high to low) wil sort products in ascending or descending order based on cost.
+- Clicking on Price(low to high) or Price(high to low) will sort products in ascending or descending order based on cost.

 <img src="README_TESTING_IMAGES/sortdrop.png" alt="sort">

-### Add to basket button and quantity selector on multiple pages(products, search and product details page).
+### Add to basket button and quantity selector (on multiple pages: products, search and product details page).

 - Clicking the add to basket button adds the specified product and its quantity to the basket.
-- Clicking on the plus or minus button on the quantity selector increments or decrements the quantity value.
+- Clicking on the plus or minus button on the quantity selector, increments or decrements the quantity value.
-- Clicking on add to basket button with a selected quantity adds that product and that quantity to the basket.
+- Clicking on the add to basket button with a selected quantity adds that product and quantity to the basket.

 ### Basket Page

 - Clicking on update changes the quantity of the selected product to the new quantity specified.
-- Clicking on remove removes the selected product from the basket.
+- Clicking on remove will remove the selected product from the basket.
     - Removing a custom built pc also deletes it from the database.
-- Clicking on the products name takes user to the product's details page.
+- Clicking on the products name takes the user to the details page for that product.

 ### Checkout page

-- Filling form out correctly and submitting takes users to checkout success page.
+- Filling the form out correctly and submitting takes users to checkout success page.
-- Leaving a required field blank notifies user of a missing field.
+- Leaving a required field blank notifies the user of a missing field.
-- Filling the card details input incorrectly notifies user when they submit.
+- Filling the card details input incorrectly notifies the user when they submit.
 - Commenting out the form.submit() in the stripe_elements.js stops the user from being taken to the checkout success.
     - The order is still submitted as the webhook handler adds it to the database and sends a confirmation email to the user should the form fail.

 <img src="README_TESTING_IMAGES/checkout.png" alt="checkout">

 <img src="README_TESTING_IMAGES/wh-success.png" alt="webhook">

 ### Profile page

 - Filling the delivery details and submitting adds or updates the details based on user input.
-- Clicking on a order number if available takes user to a page similar to the checkout success page that displays the users order details.
+- Clicking on a order number (if available) takes the user to a page similar to the checkout success page that displays the users order details.

 ### Social connections page

 - If connected to either Facebook, Google or GitHub there is a radio button displayed for each.
 - Selecting either of the radio buttons and clicking the remove button, removes the social account.

 <img src="README_TESTING_IMAGES/facebook-1.png" alt="fb-selected">

 <img src="README_TESTING_IMAGES/facebook-2.png" alt="fb-dc">

 - Not having either selected refreshes the page.
 - Clicking on either the Facebook, Google or GitHub button attempts to connect the users account to their selected social account.

 ### Change Password page

-- Submitting a blank form notifies user that there are inputs missing.
+- Submitting a blank form notifies the user that there are inputs missing.
-- Submitting incorrect original password notifies user that their current password is incorrect.
+- Submitting incorrect original password notifies the user that their current password is incorrect.
-- Submitting with mismatching new and repeat password notifies user that the passwords do not match.
+- Submitting with mismatching new and repeat password notifies the user that the passwords do not match.
 <img src="README_TESTING_IMAGES/change-pass.png" alt="pw-change">

 ### Change Email page

-- Attempting to remove a primary email if it is the only email available notifies user that at least 1 email is required.
+- Attempting to remove a primary email if it is the only email available notifies the user that at least one email is required.
-- Attempting to add a email with an empty input field notfies user that the field is empty.
+- Attempting to add an email with an empty input field notfies the user that the field is empty.
-- Attempting to submit an email already registered notifies user that it is already associated to the user.
+- Attempting to submit an email already registered notifies the user that the email is already associated to an account.

 <img src="README_TESTING_IMAGES/email.png" alt="email">

 ### Password Reset page

-- Attempting to submit a blank field notifies user that an input is required.
+- Attempting to submit a blank field notifies the user that an input is required.
-- Attempting to submit a email not linking with the account notifies user that it isn't a email assigned with the account.
+- Attempting to submit an email not linked to the account notifies the user that it isn't an email assigned their account.

 <img src="README_TESTING_IMAGES/pw-reset.png" alt="pw-reset">